 The use of golden syrup as a sweetener has been widely appreciated: WWI soldiers used to take it into the trenches to sweeten their tea because an equivalent weight went further than sugar.

-Golden syrup is best known as a sauce at the bottom of a simple steamed pudding, sometimes with only butter added but often also heightened with lemon zest and ginger; those flavourings combined with white breadcrumbs are the basis of treacle tart.
+Golden syrup is best known as a sauce at the bottom of a simple steamed pudding in a treacle sponge, sometimes with only butter added but often also heightened with lemon zest and ginger; those flavourings combined with white breadcrumbs are the basis of treacle tart.

 Vegans and vegetarians who believe bees are injured or killed by commercial honey gathering use golden syrup as a honey substitute.
-It can be used wherever honey is used, providing a lesser flavour spectrum but saving rather a lot of cost; this would include on pancakes and waffles, in flapjacks, ginger cakes and similar, for which you do not have to be vegan or vegetarian to enjoy.
+It can be used wherever honey is used, providing a lesser flavour spectrum but saving rather a lot of cost; this would include on porridge, pancakes and waffles, in flapjacks, ginger cakes and similar.